microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Modern Analytics Academy/Data Acquisition and Storage.md

 # Modern Analytics Academy - Data Acquisution and Storage

+(more information coming soon as the content is completed)

 Welcome to the Modern Analytics Academy (MAA)!

 The Modern Analyics Academy consists of several modules designed to illustrate and upskill on modern techniques, principles, and technologies available on the Microsoft Azure platform.
 The content will explore analytics in Microsoft Azure, Azure Synapse Analytics, data modeling and storage, event processing, data governance, and Power BI.